What Community Development Leaders Need to Know About Georgia’s New Permitting Law, Senate Bill 447 (SB 447)

 X min read

-Georgia is on the verge of a major shift in how permitting works across the state.
+Georgia has enacted major changes to how permitting works across the state.

-Senate Bill 447 (SB 447) introduces sweeping changes to local permitting processes, including stricter review timelines, new rules for third-party inspections, and a requirement for fully public, real-time permit tracking.
-Together, these changes are designed to make permitting faster and more transparent for the public.
+Senate Bill 447 (SB 447), signed into law on May 11 ,introduces sweeping changes to local permitting processes, including stricter review timelines, new rules governing third-party inspections, enhanced denial documentation requirements, and a requirement for fully public, real-time permit tracking.
+Together, these changes are designed to make permitting faster, more transparent, and more predictable for applicants across Georgia.

-Several provisions from SB 447 will take effect almost immediately and will have meaningful implications for municipalities and counties across the state — failing to meet certain requirements now carry financial and legal consequences.
+Several provisions from SB 447 take effect almost immediately and have meaningful implications for municipalities and counties across the state — failing to meet certain requirements now carries financial and legal consequences.

 If you’re a community development leader, getting up to speed on what this new law means for your municipality or county is important.
 Below are the most important details and dates stemming from SB 447, and how to take steps to meet the new requirements.